rsksmart/RSKIPs/IPs/RSKIP200.md

 1. Create a new method in the bridge:
     ```
-    receive_header(bytes header) returns (int256 returnValue)
+    receiveHeader(bytes header) returns (int256 returnValue)
     ```

-2. Make current `receive_headers` function private
+2. Make current `receiveHeaders` function private

-### `receive_header` validations
+### `receiveHeader` validations

 1) Header has expected size.
 2) Header is not previously saved in storage.
-3) Time between calls to receive_header is larger than the minimum time between calls allowed.
+3) Time between calls to receiveHeader is larger than the minimum time between calls allowed.
 This value is configured for each network.
 4) Header previous block must be found in storage.
 5) Block depth of the received header is not above the maximum depth allowed.
 This value is configured for each network.

-Every time that a block header is accepted, the timestamp is saved in storage to validate that no more calls are made to `receive_header` until the minimum configured time has elapsed.
+Every time that a block header is accepted, the timestamp is saved in storage to validate that no more calls are made to `receiveHeader` until the minimum configured time has elapsed.

 When the header is successfully saved, the method returns the value `0`.

-### `receive_header` return values
+### `receiveHeader` return values
 -  0  OK
 - -1  RECEIVE_HEADER_CALLED_TOO_SOON
 - -2  RECEIVE_HEADER_BLOCK_TOO_OLD